 “It's not just African-American or Hispanic,” Robinson-Hill said.
 “There are a lot of children that live in poverty right now, too.”

 Wyatt said she agrees with the equity she deserves from programs like hers.

-One of the judges for the science fair agreed.
-Melissa Evans said encouraging scientific growth is crucial especially in the Muncie community.
+A judge for the science fair agreed.
+Melissa Evans said encouraging scientific growth is crucial, especially in the Muncie community.